Lukeajmitchell56/IronWorkFitness/README.md

 I plan to use the fonts 'Bebas Neue' and 'Noto Sans SC' for the website.
 I feel the Bebas Neue provides a nice heading, and the Noto Sans SC is a simplistic text for paragraphs etc.

+# Problems I encountered whilst building the IronWork Fitness website:

+##  General Problems:

+1. Problem: 'Active' class not being applied to classes.html when on the page.

+* Solution: Missed a space between 'active' and 'nav-item'.

+2. Problem: Social links not leading to facebook, instagram etc. pages.

+* Solution: Use of 'youtube.com' as opposed to 'https://www.youtube.com/'.
+Problem down to rushing.
+Also added target _blank to all footer socials.

+3. Problem: Sign up modal when on mobile dropdown menu does not reveal modal when clicked.

+* Solution: Added "data-toggle="modal" data-target="#signUpModal"" after the classes.
+Now working.

+## Index.html Problems:

+1. Problem: Can not get hero.jpg to display/ cover the jumbotron.

+* Solution: Used tutorial in course to help with the code needed.
+Lesson: "Updating Our Callout" Module: "User Centric Frontend Development"

+2. Problem: Can not get the gallery section to appear next to the classes.

+* Solution: implemented the bootstrap grid system.

+3. Problem: 'See more' buttons for classes and gallery not leading to the pages.

+* Solution: Changed the button element to an anchor tag and styled like a button.

+## Classes.html Problems:

+1. Problem: Can not get the text for the classes information to move to the left of the div.

+* Solution: Created 2 columns, one for the image and class name, and one for the paragraph about the class.
+Added a class and some padding to each paragraph and seems to be working fine now.

+2. Problem: Could not get part of div to move to the right of the rest of the content for the quotes.
+Found a piece of code to help fix it with position: right;.

+* Solution: "position:absolute; right:0;" Source - https://stackoverflow.com/questions/12710843/want-to-move-a-particular-div-to-right .
+Plus some other margins put in place
+by myself to make sure it looked good.

+## Gallery.html Problems:

+1. Problem: Can not get images to appear equal widths apart using bootstrap columns.

+* Solution: Put them all in a class and gave them the same margin %'s to create equal spacing.

+## Contact.html Problems:

+1. Problem: map.png is not loading into page.

+* Solution: used .jpg instead of .png as image name within code.

 ## Images used and sources I got them from:

 #### Image Name |           Photographer Name           | Link to Photo